Are you looking for the best Hawaii coffee companies? This guide from a Hawaii local has everything that you need to know!

 But not all Hawaii coffee companies are in Kona.
 If you happen to stay on the most frequently visited Hawaiian Island, Oahu, you can still visit a Hawaii coffee company.

-There’s just one coffee company on Oahu, and that’s Waialua Estate.
+There’s just one coffee company on Oahu, and that’s Waialua Estate on the North Shore.
 Once upon a time, the land that is now Waialua Estate was a sugarcane plantation.
 But once that era of Hawaii’s history came to an end, the land was then used to grow tasty coffee beans.

 Since Waialua Estate has cornered the market on Oahu coffee, its products can be quite pricey.
 That said, it might be worth a splurge every once in a while.